 Financial projections are placed at the end of the business plan, but before the appendix.
 Projections are a very critical piece to the plan and the biggest area that entrepreneurs struggle with.
 This is what makes software like Live Plan or Business Plan Pro so attractive as they help generate these numbers.

 There are three primary financial statements that a lender is going to look at: cash flow statement, a profit and loss statement and a balance sheet.
 The information provided previously in the narrative portion of the business plan must match the financial projections.

-Cash Flow Statement – The cash-flow statement is one of the most important pieces of a business plan.
+Cash Flow Statement – The projected cash flow statement is one of the most important pieces of a business plan.
 Similar to a checkbook register, it shows a schedule of the money coming into the business and expenses that need to be paid and whether there is enough cash to sustain the business based on the assumptions.
 Every part of the business plan is important, but none of it means a thing if cash runs out.
 Should this number be negative, sales need to be increased, expenses reduced or have more starting cash.

 Profit & Loss Statement – This statement, while similar to the cash flow statement, is displayed annually and takes an after-tax view of the businesses financial results.